 Three Things to Look For when Buying a Digital Piano

-No matter your level, whether you’re a beginner level keyboard or one for an advanced pianist, you will want to get a piano that has at least 88 keys.
-This is the same number as an upright or grand piano, and it is essential in order to get a proper piano experience.
+Regardless of your skill level, whether you’re a beginner or an advanced pianist, you will want to get a piano that has at least 88 keys.
+This is the same number of keys found on upright or grand pianos and is essential for providing a proper piano playing experience.

 Some “beginner” pianos come with 61 keys or fewer, and these should be avoided.
 Not having access to the full number of keys can hinder your progress, so you should aim to get a piano with 88 keys.

 The second most important thing to look for is fully weighted keys.
 Weighted keys just means that the keys have some resistance to them, just like acoustic piano keys do, gives them much greater touch sensitivity and dynamic range.
 Even beginner pianists will want to be able to play expressively, and having weighted keys allow pianists to shape their playing in a musical way.